-After the policies are updated, users can open a DMG or just drag and drop an application bundle to /Applications.
-They'll see the authenticate message an click Authenticate.
+After the policies are updated, users can open a DMG or just drag-and-drop an application bundle to /Applications.
+Depending on the version of macOS, users may see a dialog asking to authenticate by clicking Authenticate.
+Users will not be prompted for admin credentials to complete the operation.